Response at sea

 Waiting for a safe haven, the Abeille Languedoc headed northwest.
 After negotiations, she was directed towards Le Havre, at the entrance of the river Seine estuary.
 She arrived there three days later.

 Discharging of fuel oil started on 15 March.
 The oil was pumped after being heated by the Tanio’s boiler.
 The operation ended one week later.
-8,000 cubic metres were successfully unloaded.
+7,500 tonnes were successfully unloaded.
 The wreck was taken to a dry dock for assessment and eventually towed to Santander (Spain) on 21 June for scrapping.

 The problem of the Tanio’s oil